 Overview

-This professional Master of Healthcare Administration at the National University is designed to provide skills and knowledge in the practice of healthcare administration and management and to prepare you for entry-level and middle-management roles in healthcare organizations.
+This professional Master of Healthcare Administration at National University is designed to provide skills and knowledge in the practice of healthcare administration and management and to prepare you for entry-level and middle-management roles in healthcare organizations.
 Special attention is given to the social side of the profession and its unique people-dependent focus.
 You’ll find this is a degree with smarts and heart.

 The program explores the organization and the financing and delivery of services to prevent and treat illness and disease.
 The program includes programs that serve the public and private sectors at all levels — local, state, and federal.
 You’ll learn from faculty members who are united by a common commitment to solving problems and developing innovations related to the access, cost, and quality of healthcare.